$3,100,000Pressure sore death

 • Mental and emotional distress for the surviving family members

-• Loss of consortium for the surviving spouse (if applicable)
+• Loss of consortium for the surviving spouse

-We establish a duty of care that demonstrates the nursing home staff members knew or should have known the resident was at risk of elopement.
-We then establish the accepted standard of care for preventing elopement in similar facilities.
+This also involves showing the accepted standard of care for preventing elopement in similar facilities.
 This may involve expert testimony, industry guidelines, and state regulations.

 Our nursing home law firm demonstrates a breach of duty by investigating whether the facility had sufficient security measures to prevent wandering residents from getting injured.

 We establish a direct link between the nursing home’s breach of duty and the resident’s elopement to prove causation.
-This requires demonstrating that the elopement and subsequent harm to a nursing home resident would not have occurred if the facility had acted with reasonable care.
+This requires demonstrating that the nursing home elopement and subsequent harm to a nursing home resident would not have occurred if the facility had acted with reasonable care.

-Do I Need a Nursing Home Lawyer?
+Do I Need a Nursing Home Elopement Lawyer?

 Investigating the Cause of the Accident

-Identifying Liable Parties
+Identifying Nursing Home Liability and Other Liable Parties

 Determining who’s liable for elopement in nursing homes isn’t black and white.
 In many cases, negligence falls on multiple people or institutions.
 When you work with an experienced attorney, they’ll be able to help you identify all the liable parties so you can file a thorough claim and ensure you hold the appropriate people accountable.